-Net new orders in units increased 43% while net new orders in dollars increased 36% in the three months ended September 30, 2023, as compared with the prior year period.
+Net new orders in units increased 43% 14% while net new orders in dollars increased 36% 24% in the three months ended September 30, 2023 March 31, 2024, as compared with the prior year period.
 Net new orders in units increased 16% while net new orders in dollars increased 4% for the nine months ended September 30, 2023 as compared with the prior year period.
-The increased net new order volume in 2023 was primarily due to improved demand combined with better availability of quick move-in speculative homes.
-Net new orders in dollars increased a smaller amount than the increase in units as the result of both an increase in the mix of first-time buyer homes, which typically carry a lower sales price, and higher sales incentives in substantially all of our markets.
-Cancellation rates (canceled orders for the period divided by gross new orders for the period) were 15% for both the three and nine months ended September 30, 2023 and 24% and 15% for the comparable prior year periods.
+The increased net new order volume in 2023 2024 was primarily due to improved demand combined with better availability of quick move-in speculative homes.
+Net new orders in dollars increased a smaller higher amount than the increase in units as a result of both an increase geographic mix, including strength in the mix of first-time buyer homes, our West segment which typically carry carries a lower sales price, and higher sales incentives in substantially all of our markets. average selling price.
+Cancellation rates (canceled orders for the period divided by gross new orders for the period) were 15% 13% for both the three and nine months ended September 30, 2023 March 31, 2024 and 24% and 15% 17% for the comparable prior year periods. period.
 Cancellation rates began to increase in mid-2022 as the market responded to increased home affordability challenges resulting from a historic increase in mortgage interest rates, increases in the price of homes, and the impact of inflationary pressures in the broader economy.
-However, cancellation rates have normalized thus far in 2023 back to historical levels.
-Ending backlog dollars, which represents orders for homes that have not yet closed, decreased 23% at September 30, 2023 compared with September 30, 2022, as a result of the aforementioned decline in net new orders beginning in mid-2022 combined with a large number of deliveries of previously ordered homes in the second half of 2022.
+However, cancellation rates have normalized thus far decreased in 2023 back and into 2024 and have now returned to historical levels.
+Ending backlog dollars, which represents orders for homes that have not yet closed, decreased 23% increased 3% at September 30, 2023 March 31, 2024 compared with September 30, 2022 March 31, 2023, as a result of the aforementioned decline in net new orders beginning in mid-2022 combined with a large number improved demand and availability of deliveries of previously ordered homes in the second half of 2022. quick move-in homes.